 Salmon with Avocado & Tomato.
-Diced Chicken w Penne & Vegetables.
+Diced Chicken with Penne & Vegetables.
 Arugula & Kale Salad.

 No. These aren’t menu listings from a trendy health food restaurant.
 These are a few items from the new meal plan at Laura Baker Services Association (LBSA).